Notice of Pre-AIA or AIA Status

 Response to Arguments

-Applicant argues that amendments to Claim 5 canceling recitation of “an effective amount” render the prior rejection moot.
+Applicant argues that amendments to the claim set render the prior rejection moot.

-Claims 1 and 5 are directed to methods of treating a subject, the method(s) comprising the step of administering to the subject an effective amount of a CAR-T cell composition and an effective amount of an Akt inhibitor to increase the persistence of the CAR-T cells.
+Claim 1 is directed to methods of increasing CAR-T cell persistence in a mammalian subject, the method(s) comprising the step of administering to the subject an effective amount of a CAR-T cell composition and a therapeutically effective amount of an Akt inhibitor to increase the persistence of the CAR-T cells.

-The claim(s) denote(s) that there is an amount of the pharmaceutical composition comprising the Akt inhibitor, that, upon administration to the subject, is not, in fact, “an effective amount” to increase the persistence of the CAR-T cells, thereby enhancing CAR-T cell therapy in the subject.
+The claim(s) denote(s) that there is an amount of the pharmaceutical composition comprising the Akt inhibitor, that, upon administration to the subject, is not, in fact, a “therapeutically effective amount” (syn. sub-therapeutic) to achieve some unrecited physiological effect, nor increase the persistence of the CAR-T cells, thereby increasing CAR-T cell persistence in the mammalian subject.

 In analyzing whether the written description requirement is met for genus claims, it is first determined whether a representative number of species have been described by their complete structure.
 To provide adequate written description and evidence of possession of a claimed genus, the specification must provide sufficient distinguishing identifying characteristics of the genus.
 The factors to be considered include disclosure of complete or partial structure, physical and/or chemical properties, functional characteristics, structure/function correlation, methods of making the claimed product, or any combination thereof.
 The disclosure of a single species is rarely, if ever, sufficient to describe a broad genus, particularly when the specification fails to describe the features of that genus, even in passing. (see In re Shokal 113USPQ283(CCPA1957); Purdue Pharma L.P. vs Faulding Inc. 56 USPQ2nd 1481 (CAFC 2000).